 …Fred E. Weibel, Sr., learned traditional tricks of the winemaking trade in their native land of Switzerland.
 With these time-worn techniques in their back pockets, the pair migrated to the United States in 1937.
 Fred and Rudolph spent a year working at Columbia Winery in Vancouver, Washington before settling in San Francisco, California in 1938.
 There, the two made sparkling wine below the hustle and bustle of Clay Street, in the basement of the William Tell Hotel.
 As the success of the William Tell Hotel wines grew, so did the reputation of the two Swiss winemakers.

-In 1996, after 50 productive years in Fremont, Fred Weibel, Jr. relocated the family winery and its long-time employees to the prosperous wine-growing region known as Woodbridge, California.
-Here, the family tradition continues with Oscar Habluetzel’s son, Jim Cimarusti, holding the position of Vice President, and Fred’s stepson, Bob Ireland, as operations manager.
-The winemaking gene continues through Fred’s son, Justin Weibel, who graduated from UC Davis with a degree in fermentation and pursues winemaking for other wineries in California.
+In 1996, after 50 productive years in Fremont, Fred Weibel, Jr. relocated the family winery and its long-time employees to the prosperous wine-growing region known as Lodi, California.
+The winemaking gene continues through Fred’s son, Justin Weibel, who graduated from UC Davis with a degree in fermentation science and is COO of the family’s business.
+Jim Cimarusti now holds the position of Vice President, and Fred’s stepson, Bob Ireland, holds the title of operations manager.

 …the Weibel family continues to produce fine wines—from naturally flavored sparkling wines to non-varietal table wines (and even a non-alcoholic “champagnette”).
 The Weibel Vineyards are still operated under the direction of Fred Weibel, Jr., President and Owner, who maintains the same goal of creating quality, “everyday” wine, with the same humble, hardworking ethics that both his father and grandfather held before him.